EarnestResearch/er-nix/README.md

 ## Installing our development tools

+If you are a nix enthusiast / power user please take a look at [Nix Home Manager](https://nixos.wiki/wiki/Home_Manager), otherwise read on for a simple setup.

 This is a way to share our development tools with all developers via a custom nix channel.

 Make sure `~/.nix-profile/bin` is in your `PATH`.